Victor515/webpack-SPA-boilerplate/README.md

 ### plugins:
   1. BannerPlugin(built-in plugin): `new webpack.BannerPlugin('Created by Victor Ouyang')`
   2. HtmlWebpackPlugin: webpack will inject bundled js and css into the template you provide
-  3. MiniCssExtractPlugin(only in webpack.production.config.js): Seperate CSS files from JS, in place `style-loader`
+  3. MiniCssExtractPlugin: Seperate CSS files from JS, in place `style-loader`
+  Note: This can be used to minimize CSS in production mode, see [documentation](https://webpack.js.org/plugins/mini-css-extract-plugin/#minimizing-for-production)
   4. CleanWebpackPlugin: Clean `./dist` folder every time before building

 ### others:
   1. source maps: use `eval-source-map`.
 This should only be used in local development.
+  Edit: Now I add source-map to production mode as well.
   2. webpack-dev-server: By default the project is running at http://localhost:8080
   3. Add a hash value to output file name, useful for cache:
   ```